anumkhanit/vpn-config/README.md

 <h1>Part 2: Setting Up ProtonVPN and Testing VPN Connection</h1>

 - On your local computer, sign up for the free version of ProtonVPN at https://account.protonvpn.com/signup?plan=free&language=en.
 Within your VM, download the Proton VPN client.
+If Windows, download the Windows version.
+If MacOS, download that version.

 <img width="700" alt="2599D3A1-EA52-435C-B781-20CDD91E13A4" height="30%" width="30%" src="https://github.com/anumkhanit/vpn-config/assets/144633389/fd750503-8a15-4e2c-80df-4c2758514bf1">